Hajiyevrehman/image-segmentation-fcn/README.md

 - The notebook includes inline questions.
 Provide your answers in the designated areas.
 - Ensure all results, including accuracies, are visible in the notebook.

-## Exporting Results

-To export the notebook as a PDF:
-1. Go to File > Download as > PDF via LaTeX (.pdf)
-2. Ensure all cells have been executed and results are visible before exporting.

-## Submission Guidelines

-1. Export the completed notebook as a PDF, including all results and answers.
-2. Create a ZIP file containing all source files (excluding the dataset).
-3. Submit both the PDF and ZIP file to the designated submission platform.

-## Notes

-- Remove any debugging logs before submission.
-- Ensure you've addressed all questions and tasks in the notebook.
-- Do not include the downloaded dataset in your submission.

 ## Support